owncloud-archive/documentation/admin_manual/configuration/database/db_conversion.rst

 ::

-  sudo -uwww-data ./occ db:convert-type --all-apps mysql oc_mysql_user 127.0.0.1 new_db_name
+  sudo -u www-data php occ db:convert-type --all-apps mysql oc_mysql_user 127.0.0.1 new_db_name

 To successfully proceed with the conversion, you must type ``yes`` when prompted with the question ``Continue with the conversion?``